gaozhengwei/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 later stage in the networking stack.
 Cilium's monitor or metric counters can be used instead for gaining visibility.

-NodePort Device, Port and Bind settings
+NodePort Devices, Port and Bind settings
 ***************************************

-When running Cilium's BPF kube-proxy replacement, by default, a NodePort or ExternalIPs service will be accessible through the IP address of a native device which has the default route on the host.
-To change the device, set its name in the ``global.devices`` helm option.
+When running Cilium's BPF kube-proxy replacement, by default, a NodePort or LoadBalancer service or a service with externalIPs will be accessible through the IP addresses of native devices which either have the default route on the host or have Kubernetes InternalIP or ExternalIP assigned.
+To change the devices, set their names in the ``global.devices`` helm option, e.g.
+``-set global.devices={eth0,eth1,eth2}``.

+When multiple devices are used, only one device can be used for direct routing between Cilium nodes.
+The device can be set in the ``global.nodePort.directRoutingDevice`` helm option.
+If it is not specified, Cilium will use a device with Kubernetes InternalIP or ExternalIP.

 In addition, thanks to the :ref:`host-services` feature, the NodePort service can be accessed by default from a host or a pod within a cluster via its public, any